Six of Cups meaning

 The Six of Cups says something by the way of reconciliation and leaving the past behind.
 It could mean some sort of apology or returning to the past to unlock skeletons from the closet.
 There is a sense of relief and moving forward with its presence, and the answer you seek is likely yes.

-Keywords: tarot cards, tarot meanings, Six of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Six of Cups tarot card mean, reversed meaning

 Help us improve